ricardo460/fermat-org/README-FERMAT-NETWORK.md

 As the Fermat Network is a complex creature, many different views are going to be provided in order to navigate through this complexity.

-## View List

-1. **Online Node Network** : This view provides a geo-localized view of online Nodes in the Fermat Network.

-2. **Nodes and connected Network Clients** : In this view, a single Network Node is present, and all connected Network Clients are rendered.

-3. **Node Catalog** : This is a geo-localized view of all nodes, both online and offline, present on the distributed Node Calaog.

-4. **Actor Catalog** : This is a geo-localized view of all actors, both online and offline, present on the distributed Actor Calaog.

-5. **Network Services** : This view shows all online network services online on one Network Client.
-When the Network Service is an Actor Network Service, it also shows the actors associated with each of them.

-6. **Wallets** : This view show all wallets and their type linked to one Network Client.
-Each wallet shows its balance and currency.

-7. **Social Network** : This view shows the connections between Actors within the system.

-8. **Private Networks** : This view shows the private networks created by users.

 ## Basic Elements

-In these views, users will enter in a free-moving space where they can see sprites and lines interconecting them.
+Here is the list of the basic elements that conforms the diferents views explained in the next section.
+The list shows the hierarchy, meaning that one type of sprite contains its sub-levels.

 ### Sprite Categories

 - **Network Nodes** : Denoted by a sprite for each type of node and the operating system.
 It's a niche where several Network Clients will connect and will work as intermediaries between each other.
 The type of nodes are: home computer, server, smart phone, tablet, etc. Operating systems might be: Windows, Linux, OSx, Android, etc.

     - **Network Clients** : Denoted as a sprite for each type of device and its operating system.
 Device type might be: smart phone, pc, tablet, etc.

-- **Network Services** : Denoted with a sprite for each type: Network Service or Actor Network Service.
+        - **Network Services** : Denoted with a sprite representing each type: Network Service or Actor Network Service.
 A Network Services connects with its counterpart in another device.

         - **Actors** : Denoted with a sprite for each Actor Type (Developer, Crypto Broker, etc).

         - **Wallets** : Denoted with a sprite for each Wallet Type.

-As it seems, there are several sprite categories.
+As it seems, there are several sprite categories, so there must be a way to identify each one.

 ### Types of Relationships